TruelyMostWanted/a-truely-diabolic-research-work/input/strategy1_prompts.md

 What do you know about optimization problems?
 Create a table storing the different categories, types, forms, their names, descriptions and order it from most appearances (10) to less appearances (1).
-Provide the result as CSV-file with header ""Rank, Type/Name, Abbreviation, Description, Solvability, Example, Appearances"""
+Provide the result as CSV code-block (file) with header "Rank,Name,Abbreviation,Description,Solvability,Example,Appearances"

 ---

 Consider software-development using SCRUM as agile method.
-What are the typical steps and phases of such a project?
-Create a CSV-file containing all smaller steps/phases from initial project planning, the development cycle, reviews all the until release and CI/CD.
+What are the typical steps and phases of a SCRUM project?
+Create a CSV code-block (file) containing all smaller steps/phases from initial project planning, the development cycle, reviews all the until and past the release and CI/CD.
-Use the following header "ID, Step, Description, Interval, Result"
+Create a CSV code-block (file) with header "ID, Step, Description, Interval, Result" and provide the contents in chat.

 ---

 In context of SCRUM, analyze how Natural Language Processing can be used to extract, structure and evaluate system requirements and their complexity in the software development process.
-Create a CSV-file with header "Keyword, Category, Description, RelevantScrumEntities"
+Create a CSV code-block (file) with header "Keyword, Category, Description, RelevantScrumEntities" and provide the contents in chat.

 ---

 In context of a software-development team using scrum, describe what typical factors and forms exist towards the creation of cognitive pressure and stress development.
-Create a CSV-file with header "ID, Name, Description, AffectedEntities, Influence"" where Influences ranges vom 10 (high influence) to 1 (very little influence)"
+Create a CSV code-block (file) with header "ID, Name, Description, AffectedEntities, Influence"" where Influences ranges vom 10 (high influence) to 1 (very little influence)" and provide the contents in chat.

 ---